mvysny/karibu-dsl/README.md

 if (button.w.isFillParent) { ... }
 ```

-## Launch the example project in Intellij IDEA:
+## Launching the example project in Intellij IDEA:

 ### Embedded Jetty